Infographic: How to find travel insurance on finder.com.au

 2. Overseas Medical Cover

-Provides cover for emergency evacuation and treatment overseas if you suffer a serious illness or injury.
+This provides cover for emergency evacuation and treatment overseas if you suffer a serious illness or injury.

 What am I actually covered for?